awsdocs/aws-cloudtrail-user-guide/doc_source/cloudtrail-create-a-trail-using-the-console-first-time.md

 1. To configure advanced settings, see [Configuring Advanced Settings for Your Trail](#advanced-settings-for-your-trail)\.
 Otherwise, choose **Create**\.

 1. The new trail appears on the **Trails** page\.
-The **Trails** page shows the trails in your account from all regions\.
+The **Trails** page shows the trails in your account from all Regions\.
 In about 15 minutes, CloudTrail publishes log files that show the AWS API calls made in your account\.
 You can see the log files in the S3 bucket that you specified\.

 **Note**
 You can't rename a trail after it has been created\.
 Instead, you can delete the trail and create a new one\.